 What is Lateral Recess Stenosis?

 In medical terms, Stenosis is a ‘narrowing’ of any tubular vessel or structural passageway within the body.
 Lateral Recess Stenosis is a condition where the narrowing reduces the available space within the exit doorway (foramen) of the spinal canal.
-This may be caused by arthritic overgrowth of the facet joints, degeneration of the disc with loss of disc height and overriding of the facet joints with consequent bulging of the disc.
-This resultant loss of space in the foramen can cause squeezing or pinching of the nerve roots as they exit the spine through the doorway.
+This may be caused by arthritic overgrowth of the facet joints, degeneration of the disc with loss of tension in the disc and loss of disc height, overriding of the facet joints with concurrent bulging of the disc.
+The loss of height and tension in the disc allows for “sloppy” movement of one vertebra upon another.
+The orientation of the facet joints and the stretching of the capsule allows one vertebra to slide consistently forwards or backwards upon the lower vertebra thus distorting the foraminal doorway.
+The resultant distortion and loss of space in the foramen sometimes with additional bone spurs arising from the vertebral margin or facet joint can cause squeezing or pinching of the nerve roots as they exit the spine through the doorway.

 What are the symptoms?